Sightseeing in Budapest

 Budapest has a fabulous nightlife especially for café-bar culture.
-Visit the Crazy Café for a young and funky feel with good bottled beers or head to one of the many Romkocsma pubs set in abandoned buildings and where you will find the fun and funky crowd.
+Visit the Crazy Café for a young and funky feel with good bottled beers or head to one of the many Romkocsma pubs set in abandoned buildings.
 There are also many Irish pubs, sports bars and wine bars where the wine is served on tap.

 Visit Gundel for fantastic and luxurious traditional Hungarian food and live gypsy music, for lower budgets visit Remiz or Szt Jupát for Hungarian food at great prices.
 There are also many other restaurants to choose from serving not only Hungarian fare but Italian, Chinese, Mexican and even Russian.

 Hungarian Cultural Evening with Dinner

 Enjoy typical Hungarian cuisine, gypsy music and a folklore programme...